janspoerer/janspoerer.github.io/_posts/2022-07-24-project-portfolio.markdown

 * University of St. Gallen
     * Completed the proposal for my dissertation.
     * Outlined a software infrastructure for processing financial texts.
+* 21e6 Capital AG
+    * Launch of the fund of funds, our flagship product, in April 2022.
+    * Exceptional performance of the fund of funds throughout the Q2 crypto meltdown.

 ### 2021